The Mysterious Mr Quin: Harlequin's Lane

 Mr Satterthwaite has accepted an invitation to stay at the country house of a couple called Denham.
 They are not part of his usual circles of friends, but they have an appeal.
 John Denham is forty and he rescued his wife, Anna, from the Russian Revolution.
 The couple are out when he arrives, so Mr Satterthwaite passes the time by going for a walk in the garden.
 He progresses to a lane called "Harlequin's Lane" that borders the grounds.
 He is not surprised to meet Quin, whom he finds is also staying with the Denhams.
 They walk down the lane, known locally as "Lover's Lane", to its termination, a former quarry which is now a rubbish tip.
 Returning to the house they meet a young girl in the lane called Molly Stanwell who lives in the area.
 She is part of the local entertainment, a masquerade to be held that night.
 Part of the masquerade is an enactment of the Commedia dell'arte for which two professional dancers are coming down from London to play the parts of Harlequin and Columbine.

 At dinner the conversation turns to the Soviet state and the tragic loss of the ballerina Kharsanova by the Bolsheviks in the early days of the revolution.
 After dinner, Anna calls to learn if the dancers have arrived yet, only to learn that they have been injured in a car crash.
 Prince Sergius Oranoff drove the car, and arrives later.
 Anna knows Oranoff, and seems quite happy in his presence.
 Satterthwaite likes him for his knowledge of the arts.
-In the evening Satterthwaite sees two loves in lane, Molly with John Denham.
+In the evening Satterthwaite sees two lovers in the lane, Molly with John Denham.
 Anna sees them too, and stays with Satterthwaite for support.